-The department offers an interdisciplinary program with the Women's and Gender Studies Program, leading to a joint Master of Arts in Music & Women’s and Gender Studies.
-Topics include feminist theory, gender studies, cultural history and the investigation of work by and about women.
+For doctoral students (only) we offer an interdisciplinary program with Women's, Gender, and Sexuality Studies, leading to a joint M.A. in passing in Music & Women’s, Gender, and Sexuality Studies.
+Topics include feminist theory, gender studies, cultural history, and the investigation of work by and about women.

-- One course in feminist research methodologies (WMGS 198a: Women’s and Gender Studies Research Seminar, or the Feminist Inquiry course offered through the Graduate Consortium in Women's Studies, or an alternate).
+- One course in feminist research methodologies (WMGS 208b, or the Feminist Inquiry course offered through the Graduate Consortium in Women's Studies).

 - Two courses at the graduate level from another department as listed as electives in Women's, Gender, and Sexuality Studies.
 Directed reading course WMGS 299a,b may serve as one of the electives.